What Are Billable Hours: Tracking Guide + Free Calculator

 What is an example of billable hours?

 The billable hours definition includes time spent on activities that directly progress client project status.
 In most professional services agencies, this includes all business-related tasks, as well as strategizing and implementation.
-To give a practical example, in a consultancy, the most frequent billable tasks are meetings and client correspondence, creating presentations and reports, market research and potentially traveling to client sites.
 Consultant management software can help streamline these tasks, improving efficiency and client service.

 What are billable hours vs regular hours?

 The billable hours meaning include hours that are paid for by the client for work on tasks that directly progress a project.
-This includes client correspondence, project strategizing, and implementation.
 Regular hours would include the full employee work day, which combines billable with non-billable work.
-Non-billable work includes various internal tasks, such as administrative work, prospecting, and agency-related meetings.
-In short, it includes activities that impact an agency’s processes, rather than a client project.
+Non-billable work includes activities that impact an company’s processes, rather than a client project.

 What is the purpose of billable hours?